vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 - Design complex queries to identify groups of entries at NCBI  ( and other databases)
 - Find the genes of a specific  metabolic pathway in a specific  organism

 > Extracting protein/gene sequences from databases is not trivial.
-First, names are not unique identifiers, and mapping between different databases and/or objects is not well done or intuitive.
+First, names are not unique identifiers and mapping between different databases and/or objects is not well done or intuitive.
 This module focuses on extracting protein and gene sequences from NCBI and UniProt resources.
 {.is-info}
 - [**NCBI**](/resources/general_resources/NCBI-All-Resources)
 - [**UniProt**](https://www.uniprot.org/)

 #### Dealing with Input and Output formats
 > The format of your input file is critical as most bioinformatic tools cannot deal with format errors.
-Make sure to understand the popular [FASTA](https://en.wikipedia.org/wiki/FASTA_format) and [GenBank](https://www.futurelearn.com/info/courses/bacterial-genomes-bioinformatics/0/steps/47012) Formats Tools to clean sequences up or convert one format to the other are therefore critical.
+Make sure to understand the popular [FASTA](https://en.wikipedia.org/wiki/FASTA_format) and [GenBank](https://www.futurelearn.com/info/courses/bacterial-genomes-bioinformatics/0/steps/47012) formats.
+Tools to clean sequences up and convert one format to the other are also very useful.
 {.is-info}
 - [**Sequence Massager**](https://vdclab-wiki.herokuapp.com/e/en/sequence-manipulation/changing-format/NA-Sequence-Massager) is used  to clean up nucleic acid sequences
 - [ **EMBOSS Seqret**](http-[**Uniprot**]s://www.ebi.ac.uk/jdispatcher/sfc/emboss_seqret) is used to change formats of sequences is part of the  [**Job Dispatcher**](https://www.ebi.ac.uk/jdispatcher/) platform provided by the EBI.